Madrid vs Lisbon: Where Should I Go on a Vacation?

 Take this guided day trip to Fatima, Obidos, and Nazare to experience Portugal’s rich heritage and stunning countryside.

-The tour starts with a visit to Fatima, one of the Christian religion’s most significant pilgrimage sites.
+The tour starts with a visit to Fatima, one of the most significant pilgrimage sites in the Christian religion.

 Then, it continues to the small medieval town of Obidos, which features charming streets and architecture, and lastly, you can visit the seaside village of Nazare to get a glimpse into a fisherman’s life.